logzio/logz-docs/_source/logzio_collections/_log-sources/ci-cd/jenkins.md

 ## Jenkins plugin setup

-This is a temporary fork of a Jenkins-maintained project named Logstash plugin.
+This is a temporary fork of a Jenkins-maintained project named Jenkins Logstash Plugin.
 We're working toward merging our implementation in the Jenkins repo.
-For full documentation and all configuration options, see the original [Logstash plugin](https://github.com/jenkinsci/logstash-plugin) repo on GitHub.
+For full documentation and all configuration options, see the original [Jenkins Logstash Plugin](https://github.com/jenkinsci/logstash-plugin) repo on GitHub.

 ###### Configuration

 **You'll need**: Maven

 {: .tasklist .firstline-headline}
-1. Clone Logstash Plugin to your local machine
+1. Clone Jenkins Logstash Plugin to your local machine

-    Clone the Logstash Plugin repo and `cd` into the logstash-plugin folder.
+    Clone the Jenkins Logstash Plugin repo and `cd` into the logstash-plugin folder.

     ```shell
     git clone https://github.com/logzio/logstash-plugin